[Editor – This post was updated in August 2022 to mark availability of the beta version of F5 NGINX Kubernetes Gateway.]

-Having worked the past several years to help you succeed on your Kubernetes journey, F5 NGINX has reached another milestone – we’ve released the alpha version of the newest addition to the NGINX family: F5 NGINX Kubernetes Gateway!
+Having worked the past several years to help you succeed on your Kubernetes journey, F5 NGINX has reached another milestone – we’ve released the beta version of the newest addition to the NGINX family: F5 NGINX Kubernetes Gateway!

 NGINX Kubernetes Gateway is a controller that implements the Kubernetes Gateway API specification, which evolved from the Kubernetes Ingress API specification.
 Gateway API is an open source project managed by the Kubernetes Network Special Interest Group (SIG‑NETWORK) community to improve and standardize service networking in Kubernetes.
 NGINX is an active contributor to this project.